alpdogan/tocamel.js/README.md

 # tocamel.js
-convert your json file to camelcase
+Convert your json file to camelcase